Gary Siuzdak: Notable research

 In 2005, the Siuzdak lab was engaged in identifying dysregulated metabolic peaks from liquid chromatography mass spectrometry data sets, to address the issue retention time alignment they developed the first algorithm that allowed for the nonlinear alignment of metabolomics data called XCMS.

 From the early 2000s to the present, the Siuzdak lab created and has been expanding the tandem mass spectrometry database known as METLIN.
 METLIN is made up solely of experimental data generated from high resolution tandem mass spectrometry instrumentation, all of the data is derived from molecular standards.
-METLIN (as of May 2025) has over 930,000 molecular standards with experimental tandem mass spectrometry data.
+METLIN (as of May 2025) has over 960,000 molecular standards with experimental tandem mass spectrometry data.
 METLIN is unique with respect to its size, as other databases are over an order of magnitude smaller, and it is also unique because all of METLIN's tandem mass spectrometry data has been systematically generated at multiple collision energies and in positive and negative ionization modes.

 In 2020, the Siuzdak lab building off their work with Xavi Domingo and METLIN, developed Enhanced In-Source Fragmentation/Annotation (EISA) to facilitate the fragmentation, identification, and quantification (via Q-MRM) of molecules without the use of tandem mass spectrometry.
+And uMRM to facility MRM generation after removal of isotopes and in-source fragments, all without the us of authentic standards.

+Siuzdak’s recent work has focused on the impact of in-source fragmentation (ISF) and other source-derived processes in mass spectrometry, demonstrating that many signals detected in LC–MS experiments can originate from ion-source–generated artifacts rather than distinct endogenous molecules.
+Related studies, including work by Richard Zare and colleagues on electrospray-driven chemical transformations (“in-source chemistry”), have further highlighted the potential contribution of ion-source processes to the large number of molecular features commonly observed in untargeted mass spectrometry experiments.